SpongePowered/SpongeDocs/source/plugin/commands/commandcallable.rst

 Registering the command
 =======================

-Now we can register the class in the ``CommandManager``.
+Now we can register the class in the :javadoc:`org.spongepowered.api.command.CommandManager`.
 The ``CommandManager`` stands as the manager for watching what commands get typed into chat, and redirecting them to the right command handler.
-To register your command, use the method ``CommandManager.register()``, passing your plugin, an instance of the command, and any needed aliases as parameters.
+To register your command, use the method :javadoc:`org.spongepowered.api.command.CommandManager#register(java.lang.
+Object, org.spongepowered.api.command.CommandCallable, java.lang.String...)`, passing your plugin, an instance of the command, and any needed aliases as parameters.

 .. code-block:: java